vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 # Creating custom apps on VTEX IO

 The VTEX IO platform allows developers to create unique commerce experiences using Web technologies.
-It's possible to create **frontend blocks** for Store Framework, **backend services** exposing REST or GraphQL APIs and combine a series of VTEX frameworks into a complete solution, packaging it in **an app**.
+It's possible to create **frontend blocks** for Store Framework, **backend services** exposing REST or GraphQL APIs and combine a series of VTEX frameworks into a complete solution, packaging it into **an app**.

 This tutorial will show you how to quickly start developing a custom app on VTEX IO!